lsst-ts/tssw_developer_guide/doc/index.rst

 * Initial/Triage

   * Create the Task, Bug or Improvement.
-  * The intital assignee houd triage the ticket.
+  * The initial assignee should triage the ticket.

     * Ensure it is assigned correctly (Assignee, Component , etc)